ErikBird/blog/src/pages/posts/post-7.md

 2. Benefit from rapidly falling computation costs (thanks to Moore's Law)
 3. Eventually achieve the same cost savings with less investment

-This phenomenon was explored in the 1999 paper "The Effect of Moore's Law and Slacking," which demonstrated how technology laggards can ultimately benefit from delayed adoption when technology costs are continuously falling.
+This phenomenon was explored in the 1999 paper ["The Effects of Moore's Law and Slacking on Large Computations"](https://arxiv.org/abs/astro-ph/9912202), which demonstrated how technology laggards can ultimately benefit from delayed adoption when technology costs are continuously falling.

 ## A Better Approach: Product and Service Innovation